Area laws and tensor networks for maximally mixed ground states: Acknowledgment

-The work of I.A. and R.J. is supported by the NRF grant NRF2021-QEP2-02-P05 and the Ministry of Education, Singapore, under the Research Centres of Excellence program.
+The work of I.A. and R.J. is supported by the National Research Foundation, Singapore, through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009) and the NRF grant NRF2021-QEP2-02-P05 and the Ministry of Education, Singapore, under the Research Centres of Excellence program.
 This work was done in part while R.J. was visiting the Technion-Israel Institute of Technology, Haifa, Israel, and the Simons Institute for the Theory of Computing, Berkeley, CA, USA.
 I.A.\ acknowledges the support of the Israel Science Foundation (ISF) under the Individual Research Grant No.~1778/17 and joint Israel-Singapore NRF-ISF Research Grant No.~3528/20.